joshrouwhorst/qbp/README.md

 The `queue` object is also passed to `each`, `error`, `progress`, and `empty` functions whenever they are called.

-### Getting Completed and Error Items
+### Error Handling and Completed Items

-If you need to, you can access all items that completed successfully (did not error out) after the queue finished through `queue.complete`.
-Similarly, you can access all items that errored through `queue.errors`, which gets an object with the error and the item.
+If you need to, you can access all items that completed successfully (did not error out) after or throughout processing with `queue.complete`.
+Similarly, you can access all items that errored with `queue.errors`, which gets an object with the error and the item.

 ```js
 var queue = await qbp(items, (item) => handler(item));